-During the year ended 31 March 2021, the Group successfully obtained further grants of RMB2,146,257 (2020: RMB28,000) in aggregate from several government authorities in the PRC for the purpose of encouragement of development of intellectual properties.
-During the year ended 31 March 2020, the government grant of RMB17,814 was related to the encouragement of the stability of staff force.
+During the year ended 31 March 2021, the Group successfully obtained grants of RMB2,146,257 in aggregate from several government authorities in the PRC for the purpose of encouragement of development of intellectual properties.

 There are no unfulfilled conditions or contingencies attached to these grants recognised in profit or loss.